 In 1983, Mike was recruited to be the Chief Financial Officer of Sunset Scavenger's parent company.
 In 1987, the company merged with Recology, and in 1988 Mike was made the Chief Financial Officer of the merged companies.
 He was promoted to the position of President and Chief Executive Officer in 1991.
 Mike has served as a member of the Recology Board of Directors since 1990.

-Sylvia has served as Chair of the San Francisco Chamber of Commerce Board of Directors in 2000, and as Director of the AIA National Board from 1996 to 1998.
-Sylvia is a Fellow of the American Institute of Architects and earned a Master of Architecture from the University of California, Berkeley.
+Sylvia served as Chair of the San Francisco Chamber of Commerce Board in 2000, and as Director of the American Institute of Architects National Board from 1996 to 1998.
+She was appointed to the California Architects Board by Governor Jerry Brown in 2013.
+Sylvia is a Fellow of the American Institute of Architects and earned a Bachelor of Arts and Master of Architecture from the University of California, Berkeley.

 LAURENCE A. COLTON became a Director of Recology in April 2013.
 Larry has a rich and deep history in the insurance brokerage industry in the San Francisco Bay Area.
-He has served as President of Goldman Insurance Services for 15 years, from 1976 to 2001.
-Following the merge of Goldman Insurance Services and Willis Insurance of California, Larry served as President of Willis Insurance of California from 2002 to 2010.
+He served as President of Goldman Insurance Services for 15 years, from 1986 to 2001.
+Following the merger of Goldman Insurance Services and Willis Insurance of California, Larry served as President of Willis Insurance of California from 2002 to 2010.
 In 2010, Larry joined the Fort Point Insurance Board of Directors and became a Principal of Business Professional Insurance Associates (BPIA).
 In April 2012, Larry joined forces with Jason and Matthew Goldman to create G2 Insurance Services, currently serving as CEO.
-He has served on many boards including Larkin Street Youth Center, SF AIDS Foundation, Insight Prison Project, and the San Francisco YMCA.
-Larry currently serves on the boards of Working Solutions and Recology.
+He has served on many boards including Larkin Street Youth Center, SF AIDS Foundation, Insight Prison Project, the San Francisco YMCA, the San Francisco Chamber of Commerce, and Working Solutions.
 He received his Bachelor of Science in Communications and Public Policy from UC Berkeley.

-MICHAEL S. DAY joined the Recology Board in January 2014.
-Michael is the chief financial officer for CSAA Insurance Group, a AAA insurer.
-In his role as CFO, Michael is responsible for financial planning and analysis; controller’s office; cash, investments and financial risk management; strategic sourcing; and strategic planning.
+joined the Recology Board in January 2014.
+Until his retirement in May 2015, Michael was the chief financial officer for CSAA Insurance Group, a AAA insurer.
+In his role as CFO, Michael was responsible for financial planning and analysis; controller’s office; cash, investments and financial risk management; and strategic sourcing.

-He is a member of the American Institute of Certified Public Accountants.
-He serves on the board of the Community Safety Foundation, funded by CSAA Insurance Group.
-He also serves on the boards of the Bay Area Junior Achievement and Larkin Street Corporate Leadership Council.
-He is former chair of the board of AAA Life Insurance Company.
+Michael is a member of the American Institute of Certified Public Accountants.
+He is former Chair of the Board of AAA Life Insurance Company and served on the board of the Community Safety Foundation, funded by CSAA Insurance Group.
+He currently serves on the board of Junior Achievement of Northern California.

-DEBORAH ALVAREZ-RODRIGUEZ also joined the Recology Board in January 2014.
-Currently she is the Interim President and CEO of the East Bay Community Foundation.
+also joined the Recology Board in January 2014.
+Currently she is the Co-Chair of Rise Together, a nine county initiative to cut poverty in the Bay Area.
+She is also enrolled in a Masters of Divinity program, focusing on the intersection of environmental sustainability and theology.
+She served as the Interim President and CEO of the East Bay Community Foundation.
 Prior to working with the foundation, Deborah served for nine years as President and CEO of Goodwill Industries of San Francisco, San Mateo, and Marin, where she transformed the organization from a traditional thrift store and job-training program to a sustainable green enterprise.

-Deborah currently serves on several boards: Chair of the East Bay Community Foundation, Cordes Family Foundation, the Harwood Institute, and the Independent Sector.
+Deborah currently serves on several community and nonprofit boards: Co-Chair of Epworth UMC Council, Co-Chair of Rise Together and Academic Dean Search Committee at PSR.
+She served on the Boards of the East Bay Community Foundation, Cordes Family Foundation, the Harwood Institute, and the Independent Sector.
 She is a graduate of Harvard-Radcliffe College.